UPDATED: JANUARY 24, 2023 | 3 MIN READ

 Alternative Insurance Options To Aid Tenants

 This covers all property damage, whether due to a natural disaster, internal damage (such as water damage), or theft.
-The Insurance Information Institute states that floods and earthquakes are typically not covered, and so renters may need to purchase additional policies for this.
+The Insurance Information Institute states that floods and earthquakes are typically not covered, so renters may need to purchase additional policies for this.

 What is the difference between landlord insurance and homeowner insurance?